A white French Bulldog is the same breed as a patterned or colored Frenchie.

-If you really want a French Bulldog, we suggest you rescue one from a shelter rather than purchase from a breeder, as breeders will keep producing brachycephalic dogs like Frenchies for as long as people continue to buy them.
+If you really want a French Bulldog, we suggest you rescue one from a shelter rather than purchase from a breeder.
+Breeders will keep producing brachycephalic dogs like Frenchies for as long as people continue to buy them.

 References and Resources